core-wg/senml-spec/draft-jennings-core-senml.md

 specification.
 Future revisions to the schema can change this schemaID to allow for backwards compatibility.
-When the data will be transported over COAP or HTTP, an EXI Cookie SHOULD NOT be used as it simply makes things larger as is redundant to information provided in the Content-Type header.
+When the data will be transported over COAP or HTTP, an EXI Cookie SHOULD NOT be used as it simply makes things larger and is redundant to information provided in the Content-Type header.

 The following XSD Schema is generated from the RelaxNG and used for